anonymoussss20/SUBMISSION/README.md

-# Novelty Begets Popularity, But Curbs Participation-
+# Novelty Begets Popularity, But Curbs Participation
 A Macroscopic View of the Python Open-Source Ecosystem